XiYou6868/kickstarter_education-form-biography/README.md

 7. **Edu_Word_Count** (Integer): The total number of words in all the educational keywords present in the given context.

 8. **Edu_Keywords_Occurrence** (Counter): A dictionary-like object (Counter) that stores the occurrence of each educational keyword in the given context.
+9. **Middle_School_Context** (List of Strings): A list of middle school educational context keywords extracted from the creator's biography.